ddigiorg/pattern-sequence-predictor/README.md

 - **Spatial Decoding**: Decodes future pattern into visible spatial-temporal sensory-motor outputs
 - **Learning**: Learns new neuron activation patterns and sequences of patterns

 The figure below shows a code flow diagram of the PSP algorithm.
+The flow of operations start on the bottom left and travels in a clockwise direction.
+Each function is explained in order.

 ![alt tag](https://raw.githubusercontent.com/ddigiorg/neuroowl.github.io/master/webpages/technology/pattern-sequence-predictor/map.png)